 The second-hand software market is booming as more and more businesses come to understand what an effective way it is to save money.
 Very few businesses don’t require some software to operate effectively while most are always looking for ways to save money without affecting operational performance.
-That’s what secondary software offers, effective software for a lot less money!
+That’s what pre-owned software offers, effective software for a lot less money!

 Although perpetual software licensing is still available, Microsoft, like other vendors, is aggressively pushing their subscription platforms to their customer base.
 Conventional Microsoft resellers, distributors and managed service providers are handsomely rewarded for facilitating migrations with larger rebates and margins on offer when compared to perpetual licensing.
 From the software manufacturer’s and reseller’s point of view, this business model makes perfect sense as it provides an increasing regular income stream but is it the most cost-effective for the end-user?
-There is no doubt that a product like Office365 is a good solution for users requiring access from various devices, high levels of collaboration or who just always want to be using the latest software version.
+There is no doubt that a product like Office365 is a good solution for users requiring access from various devices and high levels of collaboration and mobility, or who just always want to be using the latest software version.
 It is also sold on its flexible scalability and seemingly lower costs but if the question is asked, ‘is this the most cost-effective solution whilst giving everyone the functionality they actually need?’, the answer is invariably, ‘no’.

 Let’s examine the costs of a subscription model vs. the more traditional single payment perpetual licensing by comparing on-premise Office Professional Plus and its subscription equivalent Office365 Pro Plus.
 According to Microsoft’s own website, O365 Pro Plus costs £11.50 per month (annual commitment) which equates to £138 per annum, per user.
 When you compare this to the upfront single payment of around £440 for the perpetual device-based Office 2019 Professional Plus, on the face of it, the subscription option looks like a cheaper option.
 However, when you start amortising the costs over the typical lifecycle of the software, a very different picture starts to develop.